Home > Good Food > Breakfast > Beef Bacon

 Beef bacon is simply delicious.
 Picture bacon, now picture it tasting like beef ribs.
 This easy-to-make bacon is the sweet-salty-smoky cousin of pork bacon.
 You’ll love it!

-I’m always up for a new adventure, a new recipe, and a wildly interesting idea.
+I’m always up for a new adventure, a new recipe, or a wildly interesting idea.

 This beef bacon recipe is dedicated to a new adventure.